-Erica Tennenhouse is a science journalist based in Toronto, Canada.
+Erica Tennenhouse is a PhD-trained science journalist based in Toronto, Canada.

-In a former life, Erica earned a doctorate studying lemurs in Madagascar and a master’s researching reindeer in Finland.
+In a former life, Erica researched lemurs in Madagascar and reindeer in Finland.
 She soon realized she much preferred writing about science than doing it.

-Erica has written for National Geographic, Scientific American, New Scientist, Science, and Discover Magazine on topics such as contagious cancer in Tasmanian devils, the evolution of dog-human eye contact, and eavesdropping plants.
+Erica has written for National Geographic, Scientific American, New Scientist, Science, and Discover on topics such as contagious cancer in Tasmanian devils, the evolution of dog-human eye contact, and eavesdropping plants.
 She strives to tell accurate and compelling stories.
-She is probably working on her next article right now.
+She is probably working on her next piece right now.